Specialist mortgage advice

 Living with family

 Living rent free with parents?
 Melton and April do not need a rent history at all, so your income and credit alone can carry the application.
+And with Metro Bank, a parent’s income can join the application as a joint borrower.

 High earners, no savings